setoews/NCBI_ftp/README.md

-bioinformatics
+NCBI_ftp
 ==============

-python code for bioinformatics projects
+Python code for working with the downloadable NCBI ftp databases.
+Currently limited to the taxonomy databases (ftp://ftp.ncbi.nih.gov/pub/taxonomy/).

-For gi --> taxID --> taxonomic lineage, ncbi databases will be needed.
-They can be downloaded from the ncbi ftp server, here
+For gi --> taxID --> taxonomic lineage, files needed are gi_taxid_prot.dmp and taxdump.zip (specifically, nodes.dmp and names.dmp).
-    ftp://ftp.ncbi.nih.gov/pub/taxonomy/

-Files needed for the code I've posted are: gi_taxid_prot.dmp and taxdump.zip (contains names.dmp and nodes.dmp)

-User-created files (tab-delimited, one column, one item per line, no header) needed are:an input file of gi numbers and an input file of taxIDs
+User-created files (tab-delimited, one column, one item per line, no header) needed are: an input file of gi numbers and an input file of taxIDs.